 Most degree programs are designed so that students taking a normal load of 15-18 credit hours per semester may graduate in two academic years.
-Some students may find it desirable to schedule fewer hours per semester depending on workload or other personal responsibilities.
-Students having difficulty determining proper course loads should consult their advisors.
 The maximum course load is nineteen hours.
 Students wishing to enroll for more than 19 semester hours must receive approval from the Chief Academic Officer.
 Under no circumstance will a student be allowed to exceed 24 semester hours.